 While your accountant examines your books, keep the communication lines open.
 If you don’t understand financial jargon that your accountant uses, speak up and ask questions.
 Preparing to meet with your financial professional cuts down on time, which saves you money.

 Do you need a simple method for tracking your small business finances?
 Try our online small business accounting software to keep your records up-to-date.
 Get a free trial today.
+Running payroll, too?
+Explore Patriot’s easy, accurate payroll software that integrates with accounting to keep your books in sync.

 This article has been updated from its original publication date of February 5, 2016.